rudibragt/questionnaire-app/README.md

 - Get the Flutter package installed
 - Clone the app repo
-- Run Flutter pub get && Flutter run from the command line
+- Run flutter pub get && flutter run from the command line